sut-ai/notes/notebooks/12_Intro_to_machine_learning/index.md

 <a name="MLE"></a>
 <h2>What is MLE?</h2>

 <p>The following is a general setup for a statistical inference problem: There is an unknown quantity that we would like to estimate.
-We get some data.
-From the data, we estimate the desired quantity this is frequentist approach to this problem.
+We get some data From the data, we estimate the desired quantity this is frequentist approach to this problem.
 In this approach, the unknown quantity θ is assumed to be a fixed (non-random) quantity that is to be estimated by the observed data.</p>

 <p>We now would like to talk about a systematic way of parameter estimation.
 Specifically, we would like to introduce an estimation method, called maximum likelihood estimation (MLE)</p>
 <p>Let X1, X2, X3, ..., Xn be a random sample from a distribution with a parameter θ (In general, θ might be a vector, θ=(θ1,θ2,⋯,θk).)
 Suppose that x1, x2, x3, ..., xn are the observed values of X1, X2, X3, ..., Xn.
 If Xi's are discrete random variables, we define the likelihood function as the probability of the observed sample as a function of θ:<br>